gislab-npo/gislab-doc/docs/general/start.rst

    :align: center
    :width: 450

-   GIS.lab Desktop, GIS.lab Web and GIS.lab Mobile interface.
+   GIS.lab Desktop, Gisquick Web and Mobile interfaces.

 Firstly, there is a section related to introduction called :ref:`Learning about the pieces <about>`.